 It is stiffer than diamond because of the perfect crystalline structure and strong internal bonding.
 It is also the thinnest material in the world – One million times thinner than paper.
-Better conductor of heat than copper.
-Also, in spite of being 1 atom thick, graphene is stable even at room temperature.
+A better conductor of heat than copper.
+Also, in spite of being one atom thick, graphene is stable even at room temperature.
 It is also extremely resistant to tearing by stretching.
-It can be stretched to a quarter of it’s length.
+It can be stretched to a quarter of its length.

 It has a high level of biocompatibility.
-Add that to its mechanical strength, and it becomes beneficial for composite bio-materials like artificial implants.
-Add its electrical conductivity to the mix and it can be used for organs that require conductivity, like nerve tissues and spinal elements.
+Add that to its mechanical strength, and it becomes beneficial for composite biomaterials like artificial implants.
+Add its electrical conductivity to the mix, and it can be useful for creating organs that require conductivity.
+Like nerve tissues and spinal elements.
 Researchers at Michigan Technological University are working on creating 3D printed replacement nerves with graphene as the electrical conductor.
 Graphene oxide is being looked into as a possible bio-sensing element to detect heart attacks and toxins.
 It has also been found that graphene oxide could act as an anti-cancer agent that selectively targets cancer stem cells.
 This could help contain cancer from spreading and also help in tumor shrinkage.

 How can graphene be used in computers and why hasn’t it been, yet?

 Graphene has, with its astounding properties, risen as a competitor to silicon.
 At least in theory.
-It is theorized that semiconductor manufacturing process with Silicon would reach it’s limit at a transistor size of 5 nm and that would signal the end of Moore’s law, which states that the number of transistors on a single wafer doubles every year.
+According to some theories, semiconductor manufacturing process with Silicon will reach its limit at a transistor size of 5 nm.
+And that would signal the end of Moore’s law, which states that the number of transistors on a single wafer doubles every year.
 We are currently manufacturing at 12nm.

 There also exists another form of graphene called bilayered graphene where you can mimic the presence of a band gap, but it’s difficult to fabricate and is slower than silicon.